-A Lump Sum Calculator is an online tool that helps estimate the future value of an investment based on the investment amount, expected rate of return, and duration.
+Lump Sum Calculator helps investors to estimate the future value of a lump-sum investment based on the investment amount, expected rate of return, and duration.
 It helps investors to understand investment growth and plan long-term financial goals more effectively.

 A lump sum calculator tells you the future value of your investment at a specific rate of interest, using the following formula: